 The answer to this question will be different from one sponsor to another, but in my experience, it comes down to one or a combination of these things:

 Going back to the “why do we do this” question, the real value of your investment(s) can only be reflected by measuring changes in perceptions and behaviours.
-I’ve written reams on measurement in this blog, so I’m not going to repeat myself.
-Have a look through, and you should also check out my tutorial, “Sponsorship Measurement Basics in About 10 Minutes”.
-You’re welcome.
+Check out this blog for more: Sponsorship Measurement: How to Measure What’s Important.

 Where a sponsor will see value may be very, very different than where you think it is.
 You need to figure out: